Egress Private Link Endpoint Setup: Snowflake on Azure for Confluent Cloud¶

 Specify the following:

-- Endpoint: Select the PrivateLink Endpoint you created in Step #2.
+- Access point: Select the PrivateLink Endpoint you created in the Step 2.
+Create an Egress Private Link Endpoint section.

 - Domain: Specify the Domain you retrieved in Snowflake, using one of